Weingartner/SolidworksAddinFramework/README.md

 Creating a new project
 ======================

-The project file for building Solidworks addins is a bit pernickity.
+The project file for building Solidworks addins is a bit persnickity.
 It contains custom MSBuild steps that are fiddly to replicate by hand.
-The easiest way to create a new project is to create a template. __File -> ExportTemplate__ and select the demo project.
+The easiest way to create a new project is to create a template. __File -> ExportTemplate__ and select the __DemoMacroFeature__ project.
 Once you have this as a template project you can create another project based on it.

 Then you need to change the COM guids.
 The sample project is defined in SwAddin.cs as